 Student-to-Faculty Ratio: 13:1

 7. California State Polytechnic University at Pomona

-The low-cost Bachelor of Architecture that is provided by California State Polytechnic University at Pomona is a five-year professional degree with a strong focus on studio work.
-Students will follow a four-segment program; the basic architecture core for the first three years, topic studios, a design studio, and a year-long culminating senior project that will combine their 225-credit hour course of study with an applied demonstration of their understanding of the field.
-Classroom learning focuses on the history, theories and concepts of the architecture field and also touch on how technology is enhancing what architects can do in a variety of careers.
-With a well-regarded faculty and a strong commitment to ensuring that students thrive after graduation, this is a great choice for students who want to make architecture their career.
+The low-cost Bachelor of Architecture at California State Polytechnic University at Pomona is a five-year professional degree with a strong focus on studio work.
+Students will follow a four-segment program.
+The first three years includes the basic architecture core.
+This is followed by topic studios, a design studio, and a year-long culminating senior project.
+Students will complete the 225-credit hour program with academic and applied demonstration of their understanding of the field.
+Classroom learning focuses on the history, theories and concepts of the architecture field.
+The program also includes information on how technology is enhancing what architects can do in a variety of careers.
+With a well-regarded faculty have a strong commitment to ensuring that students thrive after graduation.

 In-State Tuition: $7,353

 6. The University of North Carolina at Charlotte

 The BA in Architecture at the University of North Carolina at Charlotte is a four-year, pre-professional foundational degree.
 This 128-credit hour affordable degree program can be complemented with the Master of Architecture for students who wish to earn a professional degree that is accredited by the National Architecture Association Board.
 This program combines classroom learning with studio work, with both aspects being equally represented in the program.
 Students will also learn about the different aspects of the field such as: